hugoalh/scan-virus-ghaction/README.md

 - [`git_ignores`](#git_ignores)
 - [`git_reverse`](#git_reverse)

-When this is not defined or defined with `0`, means no limit.
+When this input is not defined or defined with `0`, means no limit.

 Example: